February 27, 2026

 The desert also takes more out of you than the beach does.
 Walking through soft sand is harder than it looks, especially later in pregnancy when your balance has shifted and you're carrying extra weight.
 Even a session that's well-paced and relaxed will feel like more effort in the desert than a beach session of the same length.
 That doesn't make the desert the wrong choice, but it does mean planning for the cooler months, building in proper rest breaks, and being honest with yourself about how you're feeling.

 For most pregnancies, the 28 to 34-week window is the sweet spot.
 The bump looks beautiful, you can still move around comfortably, and you're not yet in the final stretch where energy tends to dip.
 If you're expecting twins or more, earlier (around 20 to 24 weeks) is usually more comfortable.
 Whatever works best for you, try to book three to five weeks ahead so you have real choice in timing and location, not just whatever's left.
+Our guide on when to plan a maternity photoshoot in Dubai breaks down the trimester and seasonal timing in detail.

 Which Style Feels More Like You?